1OlegShev1/GuitarMentor/docs/features.md

 - Implemented with a class-based dark mode approach in Tailwind CSS 4
 - CSS variables in `globals.css` handle consistent theming across components

+## Guitar Tools

+The Guitar Tools section provides essential practice tools for guitarists, including a metronome and a microphone-based guitar tuner.

+### Features:

+1. **Tabbed Interface**
+   - Easy navigation between different tools
+   - Clean, focused UI for each tool
+   - Smooth transitions between tools

+2. **Responsive Design**
+   - Works well on desktop and mobile devices
+   - Optimized controls for touch interfaces

+### Usage Instructions:

+1. **Accessing Tools:**
+   - Navigate to the Tools page from the main navigation
+   - Switch between tools using the tab navigation at the top

+**Technical implementation:**
+- Located in `src/app/tools/page.tsx`
+- Uses a tab-based interface for tool selection
+- Includes helpful tips for each tool
+- Smooth animation transitions between tools

+## Metronome

+The Metronome helps musicians maintain consistent timing and develop a stronger sense of rhythm.

+### Features:

+1. **Tempo Control**
+   - Adjustable tempo from 40-240 BPM
+   - Visual indication of the current tempo
+   - Increment/decrement controls for precise adjustments

+2. **Time Signature Selection**
+   - Support for common time signatures (2/4, 3/4, 4/4, 6/8)
+   - First-beat accent to emphasize the downbeat
+   - Visual indication of the current time signature

+3. **Volume Control**
+   - Adjustable volume slider
+   - Percentage display of current volume
+   - Different sounds for accented and regular beats

+### Usage Instructions:

+1. **Setting Tempo:**
+   - Use the + and - buttons to adjust the tempo in 5 BPM increments
+   - Start with a slower tempo and gradually increase as you build accuracy

+2. **Starting/Stopping:**
+   - Press the play/pause button to start or stop the metronome
+   - The button changes color to indicate the current state

+3. **Adjusting Settings:**
+   - Select time signature using the dropdown menu
+   - Adjust volume using the slider at the bottom

+**Technical implementation:**
+- Located in `src/components/Metronome.tsx`
+- Uses Tone.js for precise timing and audio synthesis
+- Features React state management for metronome settings
+- Implements useRef for managing audio resources
+- Cleanup on component unmount to prevent memory leaks

+## Guitar Tuner

+The Guitar Tuner uses the device's microphone to detect the pitch of played notes and helps users tune their guitar to standard tuning.

+### Features:

+1. **Real-time Pitch Detection**
+   - Microphone-based pitch detection
+   - Visual indication of detected note
+   - Frequency display in Hertz

+2. **Precision Tuning Guidance**
+   - Visual cents-based tuning indicator with 21 segments
+   - Range display of ±50 cents from perfect pitch
+   - Color-coded feedback (green for in-tune, red for sharp, blue for flat)
+   - Exact cents deviation measurement display (-50¢ to +50¢)
+   - Clear text instructions with precise cents adjustment values

+3. **Standard Tuning Reference**
+   - Reference display for all six guitar strings
+   - Highlights the closest string to the detected pitch
+   - Shows standard frequencies for each string

+### Usage Instructions:

+1. **Starting the Tuner:**
+   - Click the microphone button to activate the tuner
+   - Grant microphone permissions when prompted
+   - The button turns red when the tuner is active

+2. **Reading the Tuning Indicator:**
+   - The center of the indicator represents perfect tuning (0¢)
+   - Segments to the right indicate the note is sharp (positive cents)
+   - Segments to the left indicate the note is flat (negative cents)
+   - The active segment shows exactly how far from in-tune your string is
+   - The numerical cents value shows the precise deviation

+3. **Tuning a String:**
+   - Pluck one string at a time
+   - Observe the cents indicator and follow the instruction text
+   - Adjust the tuning peg until the indicator centers in the green zone (±5¢)
+   - The display shows "Perfect!" when your string is properly tuned

+4. **Reference Guide:**
+   - The bottom of the tuner shows all six strings in standard tuning
+   - The current string being tuned is highlighted
+   - Use the reference frequencies for precise tuning

+**Technical implementation:**
+- Located in `src/components/GuitarTuner.tsx`
+- Uses the Pitchy library for accurate pitch detection
+- Implements Web Audio API for microphone input processing
+- Converts frequency deviations to cents using the formula: 1200 * log2(frequency ratio)
+- Features a multi-segment visual display for precise tuning guidance
+- Handles browser permissions for microphone access
+- Includes cleanup of audio resources on component unmount

 ## Fretboard Navigator

 The Fretboard Navigator helps users learn and memorize the notes on the guitar fretboard through visualization and interactive exercises.